Mr. Peabody & Sherman (soundtrack): Development

 The original score is composed by Danny Elfman in his first collaboration with Rob Minkoff, and also his first DreamWorks Animation project.
 Elfman had contacted with DreamWorks for several of the company's projects, before signing for Mr. Peabody & Sherman.
-Minkoff called it as one of his "most interesting collaborations" and wanted to work with him for a long time, due to his signature of work, adding "I didn’t want his score for this film to be like those that’s he’s done with Tim Burton cause this film is different in tone and style.
+Minkoff called it as one of his "most interesting collaborations" and wanted to work with him for a long time, due to his signature of work, adding "I didn't want his score for this film to be like those that's he's done with Tim Burton cause this film is different in tone and style.
 And he seemed to embrace it very well."

-Originally, Alan Silvestri, who had collaborated with Minkoff on the Stuart Little films, was going to compose the score, but dropped out of it and instead went on to score another DreamWorks Animation film, The Croods (2013).
-While scoring for the film, Elfman had opined "There’s a quirky sub-theme that’s not the theme of the movie that happens a few times.
+Originally, Alan Silvestri, who had collaborated with Minkoff on Stuart Little (1999) and its sequel Stuart Little 2 (2002), was going to compose the score, but dropped out of it and instead went on to score another DreamWorks Animation film, The Croods (2013).
+While scoring for the film, Elfman had opined "There's a quirky sub-theme that's not the theme of the movie that happens a few times.
 It certainly happens at the beginning when you meet [Mr. Peabody], and at the end, where I was able to enjoy tapping right back to my original roots.
-That’s what Rob [Minkoff] and I talked about and was fun to do."
+That's what Rob [Minkoff] and I talked about and was fun to do."
 In addition to Elfman's score, the film also features two original songs.
 Peter Andre, who wrote and performed the original song "Kid", told in an interview "When I found out that it was about a father and son relationship, I couldn't help comparing it to the one I have with Junior so I jumped at the chance."
-It was played in the end credits, instead of "Way Back When" by Grizfolk, when the film was set to release in United States.
+It was played in the end credits, instead of "I Gotta Feeling" by The Black Eyed Peas, when the film was set to release in United States.
 However, Andre's song "Kid" was not featured in the soundtrack, while "Way Back When" was featured.
 Along with the original songs, John Lennon's "Beautiful Boy (Darling Boy)" was also featured in the film as well as the album.